smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-scripting.md

     used within the currently executing script.
 That is, it causes another script to execute, and then control is returned to the primary script steps.
-But the SMASUBR command does NOT affect the content of the job\'s LDA.
-The SMASUBR pseudo-command is preferred for implementing subroutine logic, unless it is specifically desired to change the job\'s LDA, in which case the STRMLTJOB command can be used, as described above.
+But the SMASUBR command does NOT affect the content of the job's LDA.
+The SMASUBR pseudo-command is preferred for implementing subroutine logic, unless it is specifically desired to change the job's LDA, in which case the STRMLTJOB command can be used, as described above.

 ##### Branching within a Script